KelvCodes/KelvCodes/README.md

 👋 Hi, I’m @KelvCodes
-👀By day, i'm a frontend engineer, a web developer and an AI Researcher 🤖 🚀 By night 🌙, I dream of becoming a full stack developer who will be able to handle the entire lifecycle of web applications.
+👀By day, i'm a frontend engineer, a web developer and an AI Researcher 🤖conversant with MEAN Stack.
+🚀 By night 🌙, I dream of becoming a full stack developer who will be able to handle the entire lifecycle of web applications.
 🌱 I’m currently learning the intricacies of **React** and **Node.js** to expand my skillset and build dynamic, user-centric applications.
 💞️ I’m looking always to collaborate on open-source projects that push the boundaries of web development and foster a collaborative community.